axiomiety/axiomiety.github.io/writeups/cryptopals3.markdown

     kdash   11110011000011101011100001101000
     top18   11110011000011101000000000000000

-We know that `k` was byteshifted to the right by 18 zeros before being xor'ed with itself.
+We know that `k` was bitshifted to the right by 18 zeros before being xor'ed with itself.
 We also know that `k>>18` xor'ed with `kdash` will yield the original `k`.
-We can get the bottom 14 by byteshifting `top18` by 18 to the right.
+We can get the bottom 14 by bitshifting `top18` by 18 to the right.
 Let's break it down:

     top18   11110011000011101000000000000000
     bot14   00000000000000000011110011000011